heatherbone/heatherbone.github.io/content/authors/admin/_index.md

 ## About Me

-<span style="color: black;">Hi, I'm Heather.
+Hi, I'm Heather.
 I am an empirical microeconomist with a research agenda focusing on the economics of illicit drug markets.
 I am on the 2024-2025 job market.
-Hi, I'm Heather.
-I am an empirical microeconomist with a research agenda focusing on the economics of illicit drug markets.
-I am on the 2024-2025 job market. </span>